prrao87/fine-grained-sentiment/README.md

         }
     }
 **Note**:
+- The rule-based approaches (TextBlob and Vader) do *not* output class probabilities (they simply output a float score of sentiment in the range `[0, 1]`).
+To explain these results using LIME, we artificially generate class probabilities for each class using a combination of binning (to get an integer class in the range `[1-5]` depending the float value), and then "simulating" the class probabilities using a normal distribution with the mean equal to the predicted class. *This approach is hacky* and is by no means formal, but it allows us to feed the outputs of TextBlob and Vader as probabilities to the LIME explainer (which is what it expects).
 - For the logistic regression, we specify the path to the *training data* (the logistic regression model is trained within the explainer class) while for the other learners we point to the trained classifier models directly.
 - For the transformer, we specify just the *model path* (with the metadata and model file in that path).